baaten-ict-security/Host-based-Security-Info-Collector/README.md

-# Host-based-Security-Info-Collector
+# Host-based Security Info Collector (HSIC)
 Powershell script that generates a TXT file with security related information about a specific host.
+Usefull for audits or for proving BYOD compliance with ISO 27001:2022 controls.
+Big advantage of the TXT file output, is that it is totally tranparent to the users which information about his/her system is collected.

 Steps:
 1. Run "Windows PowerShell" app "as Administrator" from Windows start menu